josephkb87/Beginners/Scratchpad.md

 It's contents are open to update, change, and deletion without proior notice from the [AUTHORS](#) of this work.

+Step 1
+## Add Rust Framework,

+Step 2
+## Add Rust Framework, and sudo dnf upgrade

+Step 3
+## Add Rust Framework,  add Step 2 and Step 1

 Step 4
-## Add Rust Framework,
+## Add Rust Framework, and Step 3 and Step 2 and Step 1 Bazel in order to build

-Step 5.
+Step 5
-## Add Bazel in order to build
+## dd Rust Framework, and Step 3 and Step 2 and Step 1  Bazel in order to build and Add Bazel in order to build

 First, we check, where we are.